 What’s your top goal as a brand manager?
-Growing brand awareness?
+Increasing brand awareness?
 Increasing brand usage?
 Maintaining a positive brand image?

 While all of these goals are excellent, there’s one additional goal — the final level in a typical brand funnel — that many people don’t talk about: brand advocacy.

 As it’s a bit tricky to come by, not many brand managers see it as a top-tier goal.
 However, when 90% of consumers report that word-of-mouth recommendation is the leading influence in their purchase decision, we think you might want to reconsider.

 But what is brand advocacy, exactly?
 And how will it help take your brand to the next level?
 This article will address both questions, as well as provide some tips on how you can encourage loyal customers to become brand advocates.